-Plato’s Closet is another no brainer.
-It’s not a thrift shop per se because the clothes are top-name brands that fit the trends of the under 30 crowd.
+Plato’s Closet is not a thrift shop per-say because the clothes are top-name brands that fit the trends of the under 30 crowd.
 When you buy from Plato’s Closet, you’re buying high quality items that you would normally find in a commercial mall--but you’re buying it a 70% discount.
-Great thing about Plato’s Closet is that you can sell your clothes to them.
-Check out how it works here.
+Great thing about Plato’s Closet is that you can also sell your clothes to them.

-Wasteland is a second hand store that is EXTREMELY picky with what they put on their racks.
+Wasteland is a second hand store that is extremely picky with what they put on their racks.
 The selections are high quality, great condition and fashionable!
-Check it out.

 This store had its own reality show on Bravo.
 It specialized in vintage clothing.
 This is the spot if you’re looking to recreate a classic Chanel look or love vintage Gucci.
 Decades can be a bit pricier than some of the other things on the list, but if you go into the Melrose location you may be able to score some really good deals.